ix1g/chatbot-ai/README.md

 # Chatbot-AI

 A sophisticated Discord bot powered by Gemini AI API and Google Cloud Vision, providing intelligent chat and image analysis capabilities for your community.
+Features both a Discord bot interface and a web-based admin dashboard.

 ---